infotiv-research/SIMLAN/simulation/simlan_gazebo_environment/worlds/README.md

 min_step_size The minimum time duration which advances with each time step of a variable time step solver. iters The number of iterations for the solver to run for each time step.

+### objects:

+As of now there are many objects in the world file nad if you want to move them all it's quite cumbersome.
+Therefore the move_objects.py was added to be able to increment the poses by x amount if needed.
+See move_objects.py

 ### reference:

 https://classic.gazebosim.org/tutorials?tut=physics_params&cat=physics